 While Cal Water strives to develop programs that can be deployed in any of its districts, it tailors the marketing, targeting of customers, and levels of implementation of specific programs according to the needs of each district.
-In the Visalia District, the main drivers shaping the conservation program are summarized in Table 2.
+In the Hermosa-Redondo District, the main drivers shaping the conservation program are summarized in Table 2.

 Table 2.
-Main Conservation Program Drivers in Visalia District
+Main Conservation Program Drivers in Hermosa-Redondo District

-Driver Explanation SB X7-7 Compliance Continued investment in conservation needed to ensure District is able to meet its 2020 GPCD targets.
-Groundwater Overdraft 100% of the District's water supply comes from a groundwater basin DWR has identified as critically overdrafted.
-Conservation is a major component of Cal Water's strategy for improving groundwater conditions in the District.
-High Residential Demand 91% of services and 71% of water use is residential, putting a premium on conservation programs designed to help residential properties use water efficiently.
-High Outdoor Demand Summer monthly demand, driven by residential outdoor water uses, is significantly greater than average monthly demand, putting a premium on conservation programs designed to help residential properties manage landscape water use.
+Driver Explanation Supply Reliability 83% of District supply is imported and may be curtailed during drought.
+Continued investment in conservation can help reduce District's dependence on imported water supply.
+High Residential Demand 92% of services and 77% of water use is residential, putting a premium on conservation programs designed to help households and multi-family properties use water efficiently.
+High Outdoor Demand Summer monthly demand, driven by residential outdoor water uses, is significantly greater than average monthly demand, putting a premium on conservation programs designed to help households and multi-family properties manage landscape water use.
+High Marginal Cost Water Expensive imported water is the District's marginal source of water supply.
+Conservation can help lower overall system costs by reducing dependence of this supply.